-Students in the political science program are expected to complete successfully the foundational courses before attempting upper-division coursework.
+Students in the political science program are expected to successfully complete the foundational courses before attempting upper-division coursework.
 They are also strongly encouraged to pursue a minor or a second major in one or more of the following: history, economics, foreign languages, journalism, legal studies, peace and conflict transformation, psychology, sociology, or women's studies.
 Minors or second majors should be selected only after consultation with a political science program advisor.
 Students are also encouraged to consider completing an internship or taking a semester to participate in an off-campus program.
 Appropriate opportunities can be identified by consulting a political science program advisor.

-POLITICAL SCIENCE MAJOR (36 hours)
+POLITICAL SCIENCE MAJOR (36 hrs.)

-- Foundational courses (16 hours):

-- POSC 2020, 2100, 2200, 2400

-- MATH 2120
+- POSC 2020, 2100, 2200, 2400 - MATH 2120

-- American Politics courses (6 hours):
+American Politics courses (6 hrs.):

-- Two from POSC 3140, 3211, 3212
+• Two from POSC 3140, 3211, 3212

-- International Relations and Comparative Politics courses (6 hours):
+International Relations and Comparative Politics courses (6 hrs.):

-- Two from POSC 3300, 3400, 3510
+• Two from POSC 3300, 3400, 3510

-- Senior Capstone course (1 hour):
+Senior Capstone course (1 hr.):

-- POSC 4930
+• POSC 4930

-- Electives (7 hours):
+Electives (7 hrs.):

-- Remaining hours from additional POSC courses; at least 6 hours from upper-division courses
+• Remaining hours from additional POSC courses; at least 6 hours from upper-division courses